Classroom Type: Online and on campus classes

 This pathway program allows high-performing students to earn both the Bachelor of Arts in Public Administration and the Master of Public Administration in an accelerated timeframe.
 You will be prepared for leadership and management roles in local, state and federal governmental agencies, and in nonprofit and nongovernmental organizations.

-To earn the degree, students must satisfy all requirements in each of the three areas below, in addition to their individual major requirements.
+To earn the degree, students must satisfy all requirements in each of the areas below, in addition to their individual major requirements.

 Both current CU Denver BAPA majors and new transfer students are eligible to apply to the Pathways BAPA/MPA program after meeting the following criteria:

 Students do not apply for the Pathways program at the time of application to CU Denver.
 Students will work with their assigned undergraduate academic advisor to apply for the Pathways program after they have already matriculated to the university and have met the stated criteria.